-The InfiniBand™ specification defines an interconnect technology for servers and storage that changes the way data centers are built, deployed and managed.
+The InfiniBand™ specification defines an input/output architecture used to interconnect servers, communications infrastructure equipment, storage and embedded systems.
 By creating a centralized I/O fabric, InfiniBand enables greater server and storage performance and design density while creating data center solutions that offer greater reliability and performance scalability.
-InfiniBand technology is based upon a channel-based, switched fabric, point-to-point architecture.

 What is InfiniBand?